southlogan/postgresql-upserts-npgsql/README.md

-# PostgreSQL Upsert Demo (Npgsql)
+# PostgreSQL Upsert Patterns with Npgsql

-Simple console application demonstrating how to perform **upserts** in PostgreSQL using:
+This repository demonstrates multiple ways to perform **upserts** in **PostgreSQL** using **Npgsql** in .NET.

-* `ON CONFLICT DO UPDATE`
-* Npgsql (.NET PostgreSQL driver)

-The example shows how to insert new rows and update existing rows based on a primary key conflict.
+The goal is to show how the same logical operation—"insert or update"—can be implemented with increasing sophistication depending on performance and business rules.

 ---

-## What This Demonstrates
+## What This Repo Covers

-* Basic usage of Npgsql with PostgreSQL
-* Parameterized SQL commands
+Three progressively more advanced patterns:

+### 1. Basic Upsert (Row-by-Row)
-* The `INSERT ...
-ON CONFLICT DO UPDATE` pattern
+- Uses `INSERT ...
+ON CONFLICT DO UPDATE`
-* How PostgreSQL handles primary key conflicts

-This is intentionally a **minimal, focused example**.
-It does not cover bulk operations, ORMs, or advanced patterns.
+- Executes one command per row
+- Easiest to understand

+**Use case:** simple applications, low volume

 ---

-## How It Works

-The core operation:
+### 2. Bulk Upsert
+- Uses `unnest(...)` with array parameters
+- Executes a single command for many rows
+- Much more efficient (fewer round trips)

+**Use case:** batch processing, higher throughput scenarios

+---

+### 3. Conditional Upsert (Business Rule Enforcement)
+- Uses `ON CONFLICT ...
+DO UPDATE ...
+WHERE`
+- Prevents updates when certain conditions are not met
+- Demonstrates enforcing rules at the database level

+**Example rule:**
+> Do not allow a user's name to change once created

+---

+## Core SQL Patterns

+### Basic Upsert

 ```sql
 INSERT INTO user_preferences (id, name, food)